-You know that spuds should never be kept in the refrigerator.
+You know that potatoes shouldn’t be kept in the refrigerator.
 But it’s easy to think that potatoes and onions should be stored together in the pantry.
-Here’s the truth—storing them together might not be the best idea.
+Here’s the truth: storing them together might not be the best idea.

-Sure, spuds and bulbs are tasty when combined together in meals (like this hearty roasted red potato salad or this creamy potato chowder).
-But they should actually be stored far away from one another.
+Sure, spuds and bulbs are tasty when combined together in meals.
+But when it comes to storage, they should be kept far away from one another.

 Why?
-Your onions produce and emit ethylene gas, which speeds up the ripening process and can cause nearby potatoes to rot and spoil more quickly.
-(However, garlic, another root bulb, can be safely stored alongside onions with no scary side effects.)
+Onions produce and emit ethylene gas, which speeds up the ripening process and can cause nearby potatoes to rot and spoil more quickly.

 How to Store Potatoes